-The course has attracted international students and significant links have been forged with military academies in the USA, the UK and the Netherlands.
+The programme has attracted international students and significant links have been forged with military academies in the USA, the UK and the Netherlands.

 Assessment is through a mix of written assignments and in-class presentations.
-Students also develop a 15,000 word thesis on a subject of their choice.
+Students also develop a 20,000 word thesis on a subject of their choice.
 There is much emphasis on independent study.
-Classes for this course currently run on Monday and Wednesdays, 4pm-6pm.

 The normal admission requirement is for at least a Second Class Honours degree in history or other related disciplines within the Arts, Humanities or Social Sciences.
 Candidates may be asked to attend an interview.